-2004-2011 Canada
+2005-2012 Canada

-2005-2011 Australia
+2006-2012 Australia

-2006-2011 Japan, United Kingdom
+2007-2012 Japan, United Kingdom

-2007-2011 United States - state and local income tax
+2008-2012 United States - state and local income

+tax

-2008-2011 United States - federal income tax
+2009-2012 United States - federal income tax

-17. EARNINGS PER SHARE
+16. EARNINGS PER SHARE

 Basic earnings per common share (EPS) is calculated by dividing net income or loss by the weighted-average number of common shares outstanding for the period.
 Diluted EPS is calculated by dividing net income or loss by the weighted-average number of common shares outstanding plus the assumed exercise of all dilutive securities using the treasury stock method or the "if converted" method, as appropriate.
 Due to modifications to our management stock loan program in prior periods, we determined that the shares of management stock loan participants that were placed in the escrow account are participating securities because they continue to have equivalent common stock dividend rights.
 Accordingly, these management stock loan shares are included in our basic EPS calculation during periods of net income and excluded from the basic EPS calculation in periods of net loss.
-Our unvested share awards granted prior to fiscal 2010 also participate in common stock dividends on the same basis as outstanding shares of common stock.
-However, the impact of the unvested share awards was immaterial to our EPS calculations for the periods presented.
 The following table presents the computation of our EPS for the periods indicated (in thousands, except per share amounts):